sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 - write the M3 report
 ## Zhi Wang
 - Client:
-- set schema rules for necesary fileds like username and password(client) #2
+- Set schema rules for necesary fileds like username and password(client) #2
-- create component to display cards when players play the game(client) #27
+- Create component to display cards when players play the game(client) #27
-- create homepage component(client) #34
+- Create homepage component(client) #34
 - Create a component to verify the user's account(client) #36

 - Test:
-- test Add User to the game room #107
+- Test Add User to the game room #107
-- test play cards #109
+- Test play cards #109
-- test user login #118
+- Test user login #118
-- debug
+- Debug
-- write the M3 report
+- Write the M3 report